Manoj Durairaj: Career

 Dr. Manoj Durairaj is a cardiac surgeon, practising Pediatric and Adult Cardiac Surgery.
 Dr. Manoj Durairaj performed Pune's first heart transplant.
 By creating two centers for heart transplantation in Pune, India, he pioneered the heart transplantation program in the city.
 He conducted the first heart transplant in Nagpur in June 2019 as the Program Director of the Department of Heart Transplantation at Sahyadri Hospital.
 Further, his team completed Pune's first successful left ventricular assist device (LVAD), which replaces the left part of the heart with a mechanical pump.
 Through the project "Saving Little Hearts" run by Marian Cardiac Centre and Research Foundation, Pune, India, he has helped more than 600 lives.

 Dr Manoj Durairaj was presented with the Governor of Lagos Award for performing the city's first pediatric heart surgery.
-Additionally, he led a team to Sanaa, Yemen, where he performed the nation's first off-pump coronary surgery at the Al Thawara government hospital.
+Additionally, he led a team to Sanaa, Yemen, where he performed the nation's first off-pump coronary surgery at the Tabqa government hospital.
 He has operated on more than 350 heart patients from the marginalised sections free of cost.